 In 2000, the Dharma community responded to Khenpo Kunga Wangchuk’s call for support, and construction began on the Dzongsar Khyentse Chökyi Lodrö College of Dialectics (DKCLI) in Chauntra, about 10 minutes’ drive from Bir.
 DKCLI was inaugurated in November 2004.

 Under the guidance and support of Khenpo Kunga Wangchuk, the new monastery comfortably accommodates up to a thousand monks.
 The compound is staggering in size, with an impressive three-story dormitory encircling a landscaped courtyard and fountain.
 There are 11 classrooms, a library, computer and reading rooms, a Tara hall, and a temple that can accommodate more than 4,000 people, all constructed and maintained with meticulous care.
 The institute now has a faculty of highly trained khenpos and hundreds of students enrolled.
 The old Dzongsar Institute in Bir was transformed into Deer Park Institute, a center for the study of classical Indian wisdom traditions, which was established in March 2006.
 Deer Park is a project under Siddhartha’s Intent Society and has also received financial support from Khyentse Foundation.
 Khenpo Kunga Wangchuk passed away in 2008.
-Khenpo Samdrup is the new abbot of the shedra.
-The position is now a two year post, with new khenpos rotating in.
+Khenpo Samdrup is currently the abbot of the shedra.
+The position is a three year post, with new khenpos rotating in.

-DKCLI has an intensive 13-year study program.
+DKCLI has an intensive 11-year study program.
 Students concentrate on traditional Buddhist philosophy for the first 7 years.
 Each year the students undertake the study of two major texts or commentaries, together with other subjects such as logic, grammar, monastic discipline, and poetry.
 In accordance with Rinpoche’s wishes, DKCLI maintains traditional academic excellence while expanding its curricula through innovation.
 Guest lecturers teach the monks about the global economy, western history, and philosophy, and the foundation also supports language programs, computer courses, and management and leadership programs, with the objective of producing computer-literate Buddhist teacher-scholars who are fluent in both English and Chinese, as well as Tibetan.
 Exchange programs with selected western universities help khenpos to become familiar with western culture.
-In addition, new bookkeeping practices in the institutes ensure that all KF funds are properly managed and accounted for.
+In addition, current bookkeeping practices in the institutes ensure that all KF funds are properly managed and accounted for.